 The Graduate College of Social Work (GCSW) at the University of Houston is the only college of social work in the world to have a Nobel Peace Prize Laureate.
 It’s also the previous place of study for New York Times best-selling author Brené Brown, who is today a member of faculty.

-When you start this program, you’ll undertake foundation studies in the first two semesters, comprising 16 credit hours.
+When you start this program, you’ll undertake foundation studies coursework online in the first two semesters, comprising 16 credit hours.
 This will include practical fieldwork, giving you valuable experience early on in your program.
 The curriculum focuses on areas like: